Can B2B SaaS help centers become GEO growth channels instead of cost centers?

 |---|---|---|

-| Technical Architecture | Move from subdomain to subdirectory | Ensures help center authority benefits main domain's semantic authority |
+| Technical Architecture | Move from subdomain to subdirectory.
+Subdomains typically do not perform as well as subdirectories for overall search visibility. | This ensures the authority of the help center content benefits the main domain's overall search and semantic authority. |

 4. Benefits as a Growth Channel